WRITING YOUR SCREENPLAY: PAGE ONE

 Let’s start on page one.

-The first page is arguably the most significant page in a screenplay.
-As a writer, with that 8 1/2” by 11” space, you have the chance to express in a simple way what your movie is about, prove your capacity for writing cinematically AND compel your reader to turn to the next page.
+The first page is the most significant page in a screenplay.
+As a writer, with that 8 1/2” by 11” space, you have the chance to express in a simple way what your movie is about, prove your capacity for writing cinematically AND (most importantly) compel your reader to turn to the next page.
+Classic screenwriting wisdom says you have 10 pages to hook your reader and prove you’re a good writer.
+This is generous.
+Most seasoned readers know: It really comes down to the first page.

-Let’s look at how five different scripts utilize their first page.
+Let’s look at how eight different scripts utilize their first page.

 ALL THE PRESIDENT’S MEN (1976)